ITfoxtec/FoxIDs/docs/control.md

 ![Configure environment settings](images/configure-environment-setting.png)

 ## FoxIDs Control API
-Control API is a REST API and has a [Swagger (OpenApi)](https://control.foxids.com/api/swagger/v2/swagger.json) interface description.
+Control API is a REST API with a online [Swagger (OpenApi)](https://control.foxids.com/api/swagger/v2/swagger.json) interface description and [Swagger UI](https://control.foxids.com/api/swagger).

-If you host FoxIDs your self the Swagger (OpenApi) interface document is exposed in FoxIDs Control on `.../api/swagger/v2/swagger.json`.
+If you host FoxIDs your self the Swagger (OpenApi) interface document is exposed in FoxIDs Control on `.../api/swagger/v2/swagger.json` and the Swagger UI on `.../api/swagger`.

-> FoxIDs Cloud Swagger UI [https://control.foxids.com/api/swagger](https://control.foxids.com/api/swagger)
-> FoxIDs Cloud Swagger (OpenApi) [https://control.foxids.com/api/swagger/v2/swagger.json](https://control.foxids.com/api/swagger/v2/swagger.json)
+> Control API naming:
+> - An environment is called a `track`
+> - An application registration is called `downparty`
+> - An authentication method is called `upparty`

-The Control API URL contains the tenant name and environment name on winch you want to operate `.../[tenant_name]/[environment_name]/...`.
+The Control API URL contains variables for the tenant name and track name (environment name) on winch you want to operate `.../{tenant_name}/{track_name}/...`.
-To call your API you replace the `[tenant_name]` element with your tenant name and the `[environment_name]` element with the environment name of the environment you want to call.
+To call your API you replace the `{tenant_name}` element with your tenant name and the `{track_name}` element with your environments technically name.
+The URL variables is set by e.g. input parameters in a method if you use a proxy generated from the [Swagger (OpenApi)](https://control.foxids.com/api/swagger/v2/swagger.json).

-If you e.g. want to read a OpenID Connect application registration on FoxIDs Cloud with the name `some_oidc_app` you do a HTTP GET call to `https://control.foxids.com/api/[tenant_name]/[environment_name]/!oidcdownparty?name=some_oidc_app` - replaced with your tenant and environment names.
+If you e.g. want to read a OpenID Connect application registration on FoxIDs Cloud with the technically name `some_oidc_app` you do a HTTP GET call to `https://control.foxids.com/api/{tenant_name}/{track_name}/!oidcdownparty?name=some_oidc_app` - replaced with your tenant name and environments technically name.

 You can either call the Control API as a system/demon with a OAuth 2.0 client or in the context of a user via a OpenID Connect client.